 If you or your loved ones notice changes in your personality in the days after a car accident or if you suddenly have trouble doing normal physical activities, these could be signs of a traumatic brain injury.
 More serious than a concussion, a traumatic brain injury can be a sign of a serious condition.
 The CDC notes that car accidents are one of the leading causes of traumatic brain injuries.

-PTSD does not happen only to soldiers returning from war.
-Post-Traumatic Stress Disorder can frequently occur after a car crash.
-Is not uncommon for people involved in a car crash to relive the incident, suffering from vivid or disturbing memories.
+Post-Traumatic Stress Disorder (PTSD) does not happen only to soldiers returning from war.
+PTSD can frequently occur after a car crash.
+It is not uncommon for people involved in a car crash to relive the incident, suffering from vivid or disturbing memories.
 Nightmares are another sign.
 PTSD is a particular problem for children or younger passengers involved in an accident.

 Once the adrenaline and endorphins subside after an accident, you may feel anxiety or depression.
 This could be the result of either your memories of the accident or undiscovered physical injuries.
 If you find yourself depressed or overly anxious after a car accident, seek medical treatment right away.

-If you are involved in a car accident, you need to see a doctor as soon as you can, even if you think you feel fine.
-He or she can talk to you about what types of car accident injuries you may have suffered as well as the symptoms you need to be aware of that could indicate a significant problem.
+If you are not sure when you should go to the doctor after being rear ended or involved in another type of accident, the answer is the sooner the better.
+Even if you think you feel fine, it is a good idea to see a medical professional to confirm that fact.
+They can talk to you about what types of car accident injuries you may have suffered as well as the symptoms you need to be aware of that could indicate a significant problem.

 If you need to make an injury claim after the accident, especially about an injury that did not manifest itself until days or weeks after the incident, it is very important to show that you sought medical treatment as soon as possible afterward.
 If you wait until you start to feel poorly several days or weeks later, the insurance adjuster for your company or for the other driver’s company will maintain that you could not have been hurt badly if you waited so long to seek medical attention.